Artist's impression of St Marys Station

 The Western Sydney City Deal

-Supporting the airport and Aerotropolis is a key part of the Western Sydney City Deal, a 20-year agreement signed in March 2018 by the Australian Government, NSW Government and eight councils of the Western Parkland City.
+Supporting the airport and Aerotropolis is a key part of the Western Sydney City Deal, a 20-year agreement signed in March 2018 by the Australian and NSW governments and eight councils of the Western Parkland City.

 Delivering Sydney Metro – Western Sydney Airport, connecting the Aerotropolis and Western Sydney International with the rest of Sydney’s rail system at St Marys is a key City Deal commitment.